It happens every year.

 Coping with the Anniversary of Your Accident

 Individuals that suffer from SAD may experience compounded symptoms if they've suffered trauma during the winter.
 Catastrophic accident survivors often experience major depression during the anniversary of the incident.
-It typically brings up thoughts and memories of what happened and the pain they endured as a result.
-It’s during this time that many people look for someone with whom they can speak.
+It typically brings thoughts and memories of what happened and the pain they endured as a result.
+It’s during this time that many people look for someone with whom they can speak with.
 Therapy is a healthy way to process your feelings and receive supportive, proactive advice along the way.

 Healing in the Aftermath of an Injury

 Dealing with the aftermath of a serious crash is never easy, especially when it leads to emotional trauma.
 If you are the victim, know that there is a light at the end of the tunnel—and healing is possible.
 If you are the family of someone who suffers from PTSD, SAD, or both, make sure to take the proper steps to provide your loved one with the support they need.